dreammaster38/pml/README.md

-pml
+Practical Machine Learning
 ===

-This repository is for the Coursera Practical Machine Learning course
+This repository contains the code and generated report for the Coursera 'Practical Machine Learning' course